polarch/JSAmbisonics/README.md

 * **virtualMic**: applies FOA and HOA virtual microphones to an ambionic stream, with real-time control of their orientation and pattern.
 * **binDecoder**: implements an ambisonic to binaural decoding, using user-defined HRTF-based filters.
 If these are not provided, two plain opposing cardioids are used instead.
 * **orderLimiter**: takes a HOA stream of order N, and outputs the channel-limited HOA stream of order N'<=N
+* **orderWeight**: applies user-specified gains to the channels of the same order, for directional smoothing or psychoacoustic (max energy-vector) decoding
 * **converters.wxyz2acn**: converts a traditional FOA stream to FOA ACN/N3D stream
 * **converters.acn2wxyz**: converts the first-order channels of a HOA stream to traditional FOA stream
 * **converters.n3d2sn3d**: converts an ACN/N3D stream to an ACN/SN3D stream